sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 const mongoose = require('../db/connection');
 ```

-Then the model
+Then import the model.

 ```js
 const mongoose = require('../db/connection');
 const Tweet = require('../models/tweet');
 ```

-And finally we will need to terminal the connection so we need to create a connection.
+And finally we will need to create a handle on the db connection in order to terminate the connection when we are done.

 ```js
 const mongoose = require('../db/connection');